ringcentral/ringcentral-softphone-js/README.md

   softphone.on('track', e => {
     // phone call connected
     const { track, streams } = e
-    // you can audio data from track and streams
+    // you can get audio data from track and streams })
-  })
 })
 softphone.on('BYE', () => {